togarha/python_geotag/README.md

 ---

-**Note**: Remember to keep your Google Maps API key secure and never commit it to public repositories!
+**Note**: The application uses OpenStreetMap by default, which requires no API key.
+Google Maps is available as an optional alternative - remember to keep your API key secure and never commit it to public repositories if you choose to use it!